Jefferson County Residents & Visitors Must Wear a Mask in Indoor Public Spaces

 Businesses must post a sign on all entrances that states that no individual may enter the facility without wearing a face covering unless a specific exception applies.
 JCPH has provided a PDF copy of the sign in English and Spanish for businesses to print out and post on their entrances.

-Cloth face coverings prevent the person wearing the mask from spreading respiratory droplets when talking, sneezing or coughing.
-If everyone wears a cloth face covering when out in public, such as when going to the grocery store, the risk of exposure to COVID-19 can be reduced for the community.
+Masks prevent the person wearing the mask from spreading respiratory droplets when talking, sneezing or coughing.
+If everyone wears a cloth face covering when in indoor public spaces, such as when going to the grocery store, the risk of exposure to COVID-19 can be reduced for the community.
 Since people can spread the virus before symptoms start, or even if people never have symptoms, wearing a cloth face covering can protect others around you.